-It was not given to me however to have the guidance and friendship of my father for very long, for he was

-Among the sweetest memories of a lad of sixteen years.
-He succumbed to the hardships, hunger and epidemics which ravaged Poland in the last War, and I was left at this age to look after my mother, and my two younger sisters.
+It was not given to me however to have the guidance and friendship of my father for very long, for he was called home in 1920 when I was only to the hardships, hunger and epidemics which ravaged Poland in the last War, and I was left at this age to look after my mother, and my two younger sisters.
 I have since then done that according to the best of my ability.
 It was only the present terrible War that severed the contact between me and my loved ones over there in Poland in the land of cruelty and death.

-My father was buried in the small village cemetery, and as we were not in a position to erect a memorial stone, I carved a deep mark on the pine tree under which he was laid, hoping that it would help me find the place in the years to come.
+My father was buried in the small village cemetery, and as we were not in a position to erect a memorial stone.
+I carved a deep mark on the pine tree under which he was laid, hoping that it would help me find the place in the years to come.
 When some years ago I visited the cemetery, the scar in the pine tree had disappeared altogether.
 New mounds grew up all around the place where I thought my father was resting, and I couldn't find the place.
 He left however, a sweet and loving memory in the hearts of all those who knew him.
 I also know that his name is written in the Book of Life of our Heavenly Father, for he was a true and faithful servant of His.